Am I covered to drive someone else's car in an emergency?

 The following conditions must be met for this cover to apply:

-• You must obtain prior permission from the owner of the car
+• You have permission from the owner of the car before using it.

-• The other car is not owned by you and is insured by another insurance policy to drive on the public highway (and is not a rental car, or hired to you under a hire purchase or leasing agreement)
+• The other car is not owned by you or your partner and is not a hire or rental car, or obtained by you or your partner under a hire-purchase or leasing agreement.

-• You are not using this cover to remove the car in the event it has been seized by, or on behalf of, any government or public authority
+• You are not using this cover to remove the car if it has been seized by, or on behalf of, any government or public authority.

 Did you find this answer helpful?